ckirk/notyourguru/src/pages/index.md

   heading: About Jesse
   description: Jesse started "Not Your Guru" as a philosophy rooted in the belief
-    that true wellness comes from empowering individuals to cultivate a deeper connection with themselves.
+    that true wellness comes from empowering individuals to cultivate a deeper connection within themselves.
 As a personal trainer and wellness coach practitioner, he offers a diverse range of services, including in-person training, online coaching, transformative retreats, and ready-made training programs.
 His approach is not about providing quick fixes or being someone's